 Drafting a Will

-Do you worry about what will happen to your assets when you are no longer around and how long it will take for these assets to be distributed, and to who among your loved ones?
+Do you worry about what will happen to the assets you have worked for when you are no longer around or how long it will take for them to be distributed to the loved ones you have chosen?
+How do you make sure that your last wishes are honoured?

-At Momentum Trust, we specialise in Will drafting and safe-keeping services giving you complete peace of mind that your estate will be legally administered in South Africa in accordance with your last wishes as contained in your last Will and Testament.
+At Momentum Trust, we specialise in estate planning, trust administration and Will drafting and safe-keeping services giving you complete peace of mind that your estate will be legally administered in South Africa in accordance with and your last wishes.

 - Draft your Will in accordance with your wishes.